Za Za Bazaar

 Za Za Bazaar World Banquet & Bar is a buffet restaurant in Bristol, England.

 The restaurant, in Bristol's Harbourside area, opened just before Christmas in 2011.
 Its construction lasted thirteen weeks, and cost £3 million.
-It was billed as the largest restaurant in the United Kingdom, and seats 1,000 people, eclipsing Croydon's Cosmo restaurant in size, which seats 800.
+It was billed as the largest restaurant in the United Kingdom, and seats 1,000 people, more than the then-current record of Croydon's Cosmo seating 800.

 It was established with the plan to open another seven "super restaurants" across the United Kingdom, in an investment of £10m, that was rumoured to create 1,000 jobs in eighteen months.
 However, the expansion did not materialise, and a planned restaurant in Norwich has yet to be built.
 The food is split into the main categories of Far East, Tex Mex, European and Indian.

 A second restaurant, situated in Newcastle City Centre, permanently closed in 2020 as a result of the COVID-19 pandemic.